Mediterranean style diet may prevent dementia

 "While 35% is a greater than expected decrease for a lifestyle choice, I am not surprised," said Rudolph Tanzi, who directs the Genetics and Aging Research Unit at Massachusetts General Hospital and recently co-authored a book with Deepak Chopra on genes and aging called "Super Genes."

-"The activity of our genes is highly dependent on four main factors: diet, exercise, sleep and stress management," said Tanzi.
+"The activity of our genes is highly dependent on four main factors: diet, exercise, sleep and stress management," said Tanzi, who was not involved in the study.
 "Of these, perhaps diet is most important."

 McEvoy's study investigated at the eating habits of nearly 6,000 older Americans with an average age of 68.
 After adjusting for age, gender, race, low educational attainment and lifestyle and health issues -- such as obesity, hypertension, diabetes, depression, smoking and physical inactivity -- researchers found that those who followed the MIND or Mediterranean diet had a 30% to 35% lower risk of cognitive impairment.